crvidya/nodeclipse-1/org.nodeclipse.help/contents/README.md

 # Intro

-Online help is set of .md files at <https://github.com/Nodeclipse/nodeclipse-1/tree/master/org.nodeclipse.help/contents>
+Online help is set of .md files at <https://github.com/Nodeclipse/nodeclipse-1/tree/master/org.nodeclipse.help/contents> .

+When viewing on GitHub they are just above this note.

 One topic is one .md file:
  <./configuration.md>, <./run.md>, <./debug.md>, <./coffeescript.md>, <./typescript.md>, <./plugins.md> .